 Initially as many as 70 people were feared dead in the Mayfield Consumer Products candle factory, but the company said Sunday that eight deaths were confirmed and eight people remained missing, while more than 90 others had been located.
-Bob Ferguson, a spokesman for the company, said many employees gathered in a tornado shelter, then left the in a car seat to protect her, site and were hard to reach In Bowling Green, Ken- because phone service was on Saturday.
+Bob Ferguson, a spokesman for the company, said many employees gathered in a tornado shelter, then left the in a car seat to protect her, site and were hard to reach

-Debris from destroyed buildings and shredded trees covered the ground in Mavfield, a city of about 10,000 in western Kentucky.
+Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
 Twisted sheet metal, downed power lines and wrecked vehicles lined the streets.
 Windows were blown out and roofs torn off the buildings that were still standing.